 “When talking about climate change, we are not talking about something which is a future threat.
 We are not talking about something which may or may not happen in 50 years time, or 20 years time.
 We are talking about something which is happening now in terms of the effects of climate change on peoples’ […]

 Find out how to treat the bite as well as what you can do to reduce the number of biting incidences and the risk of mosquito-borne diseases for you and your family.
-The first step is to devise an effective DIY mosquito.
-Start by devising an effective DIY mosquito control program which incorporates a proven […]
+Start by devising an effective DIY mosquito control program which incorporates a proven trapping system to reduce mosquito numbers, personal protection in the […]

 Did you ever wonder where mosquitoes go in winter?
 Unlike birds, they don’t fly south!
 In fact, mosquitoes, like all insects, are cold-blooded creatures.
 As a result, they are incapable of regulating body heat and their temperature is dependent upon their surroundings.
 Mosquitoes are known to function best at 80o F, become lethargic at 60o […]